TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 12

-TacType Ceramic Keycaps are highly distinctive keycaps made with zirconia ceramic.
+TacType Ceramic Keycaps are highly unique keycaps made from zirconia ceramic.

-While you can enjoy a texture and weight unlike typical ABS/PBT keycaps, there are also caveats unique to ceramic keycaps.
+While you can enjoy a texture and weight different from standard ABS/PBT keycaps, there are also points to be aware of that are specific to ceramic.

-Here, we’ll整理 the pros we felt in real use and the points you’ll want to check before buying.
+Here, I’ll summarize the pros I felt during actual use and the precautions to check before buying.

 TacType 1